Abdusshh/InternshipGames/README.md

-# StajSureciOyunlari
+# InternshipGames
-Mayedam şirketindeki stajım boyunca yaptığım oyunlar.
+Games I made during my internship at Mayedam company.
-Asteroids oyunu wasd tuşları ve space tuşuyla oynanıyor.
-Space ateş ediyor.
+They only operate on Windows devices.
-TheSwordsman oyunu wasd tuşları space ve mouse tuşlarıyla oynanıyor.
-Space zıplama.
-Mouse0 vuruş mouse1 block.
+Asteroids game is played with wasd keys and space key.
+Space shoots.
+Wasd moves the player.
-Yalnızca windows cihazlarda çalışıyorlar.
+TheSwordsman game is played with wasd, left shift, space keys and mouse buttons.
+Space jumps.
+Mouse0 hits mouse1 blocks.
+Left shift dodge rolls.